-Regulation is necessary for individuals who wish to practice as sanitarians.
-By improving and clarifying the rules, applicants and registrants should find compliance easier.
+Regulation is necessary for individuals who wish to practice as physician's assistants.
+By improving and clarifying the rules, applicants and licensees should find compliance easier.
 This should result in fewer questions, fewer regulatory problems, and greater safety and protection of the public.